 9. And they had chests like breastplates of iron, and the sound of their wings was like the sound of many chariots with horses charging into battle.

-10. And they had tails like scorpions, with stingers.
+10. And they have tails like scorpions, with stingers.
 And with their tails, they have power to hurt men five months.

 11. They have as king over them the angel of the Abyss; his name in Hebrew is “Abaddon”, but his name in Greek is “Apollyon”.